njahn82/scielor/README.md

----
-output: github_document
----

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # scielor

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of scielor is to interface SciELO (<https://www.scielo.org/>) and its
-    open access collections.
+The goal of scielor is to interface SciELO (<https://www.scielo.org/>) and its open access collections.

 ## Installation